 [Learn more about how syndication works here]

-The metrics you choose to track depend on the goals of your campaign.
+How can you measure digital PR success?
+The answer may vary, because the metrics you choose to track depend on the goals of your campaign.
 The majority of our clients are looking for widespread media coverage with a high percentage of those placements accompanied by authoritative inbound links.
 A one-two punch of brand awareness and SEO.

 For those seeking just brand awareness, brand mentions and social engagement may be more valuable metrics may carry heavier weights.